aliasgar1978/resume/docs/_personal.rst

    Here I, **Aliasgar Hozaifa Lokhandwala** declares that the information provided here and on forthcoming pages, are 100% true as per my best knowledge.

-   Also, I would like to add, that some of *past original* copies of my certificates, appointment letters are either missing or damaged due to a natural incident happen at my native earlier.
+   Also, I would like to add, that some of *past original* copies of my certificates & appointment letters are either missing or damaged due to a natural incident happen at my native earlier.

 :Authors: Aliasgar Hozaifa Lokhandwala

-:Version: 2023/04/12
+:Version: 2023/12/23

-:Dedication: To my father.
+:Dedication: To My Father.